protonpopsicle/fresh-stacks/README.md

 2. Run using Docker
 3. Deploy to local k8s

-For cloud hosting we operate a shared GKE cluster `fresh-cluster-1`.
+For cloud hosting we operate a shared GCP project `fresh-stacks` in which VM instances can be created and endpoints exposed via load balancer.

 ### Docker Desktop